mahdimzh/ENGO651-Lab/README.md

 - Leave comments or read comments left by others on a book

 - Signup and sign-in form for user authentication

+- Access to the Good Reads API (Average rate and number of rates) for each Book

+- Users can submit their own rate for each book

+- Users are not allowed to leave more than one comment for each book

 ## Components